shivampandeyvns/Information_retriver/README.md

 ### Option 2: Run Locally

-Navigate to the project directory and execute:
+Navigate to the project directory and execute the below code in a terminal:

 ```
 streamlit run app.py